 Hartshead Moor services

 As the M62 descends from the Pennines into densely built-up West Yorkshire, Hartshead Moor is literally a transfer from the highlands to the lowlands.
+The scenery may not be what makes it a landmark: the eastbound side has the unfortunate distinction of twice coming last in the industry's 'official' satisfaction survey, a somewhat surprising claim which might divide fans of the UK's only trans-Pennine motorway.

 Catering: on both sides: Starbucks, Subway, Krispy Kreme, Starbucks on the Go, Starbucks Drive Thru